A calm, trusted presence,

 when it matters most

-Leaving Well is led by Kerstin King, an End-of-Life Doula providing in-home support, coordination, and advocacy across the Southern Highlands,
+LEAVING WELL is led by Kerstin King, an End-of-Life Doula and Funeral Celebrant providing compassionate in-home support, coordination, advocacy and guidance across the Southern Highlands, Wollondilly and surrounding areas.

-Her approach is grounded, calm, and deeply relational — shaped not only by formal training, but by lived experience supporting others through complex and emotionally significant times.
+Kerstin’s approach is grounded, calm and deeply relational, shaped not only by formal training, but also by lived experience supporting others through complex and emotionally significant times.

-With a background in working closely with people, families, and high-trust environments, Kerstin brings a strong capacity for communication, organisation, and steady presence — ensuring individuals feel supported, informed, and not alone.
+With a background in working closely with people, families and high-trust environments, Kerstin brings a strong capacity for communication, organisation and steady presence, helping individuals and families feel supported, informed and not alone.

-She is currently undertaking further training in funeral services, strengthening her ability to support families before, during, and after death.
+Kerstin is currently undertaking further training in funeral services, strengthening her ability to support families before, during and after death.

 Approach & Experience